Bitcoin-Calendar/calendar-bot/docs/USAGE.md

 ## Basic Operation Principle

 The Bitcoin Calendar Bot fetches historical Bitcoin events for the current day (month and day) from a configured API endpoint.
 It then posts these events to Nostr relays using a specified Nostr private key.
+Events are posted as Kind 1 (text notes).
+If an event includes a valid image URL in its `Media` field, the bot will also attempt to post a NIP-68 Kind 20 (picture note) event for that image, in addition to the Kind 1 text note.
 The language of the events (e.g., English or Russian) is determined by the `BOT_PROCESSING_LANGUAGE` environment variable, which is pre-configured for each service in the `docker-compose.yml` file.

 ## Running the Bot with Docker Compose